franpts2/prairie/project/README.md

 ### 3. Ground surface
 *   **Soil Texture:** Textured using an high-quality grass-soil texture with scattered dirt patches.
 *   **Pathway:** A winding wagon road is integrated into the terrain by using a multi-texture blending shader masked via a pathway texture map (`pathMap`).
+*   **[Bonus] Water:** Implemented a flowing water body (`MyWater.js`) aligned with the terrain mesh.
+The water flow is animated dynamically using dual-distortion normal map offsets and vertex wave displacements.

 ### 4. Scatter Elements
 *   **Perturbed Rocks:** Modeled organic rocks using a sphere primitive deformed by CPU-based Perlin and Fractal Noise algorithms to achieve craggy, low-poly geometries (`MyPerturbedSphere.js`).
 *   **Multiple Textures:** Diversified the rocks by applying four distinct stone textures (`rock1` through `rock4`).
+*   **Procedural Forest / Trees:** Modeled low-poly trees utilizing trunk cylinders (`MyCylinder.js`) and layered cone canopies (`MyCone.js`).
+The trees (`MyTrees.js`) are procedurally distributed across the terrain while checking height levels and avoiding road paths, riverbeds, rocks, and structures.
-*   **[Advanced] Procedural Generation:** Rocks are procedurally distributed into random cluster coordinates across the terrain, avoiding paths, riverbeds, and structural meshes.
+*   **[Advanced] Procedural Generation:** Both rocks and trees are procedurally distributed into random coordinates across the terrain, avoiding paths, riverbeds, and existing structural meshes.

 ### 5. Flora
 *   **Parameter-Based Flowers:** Individual flowers (`MyFlower.js`) feature parameterized stem heights, petal counts, scales, rotation, and color variants to foster natural randomness.